AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Certificate operations/DescribeCdnHttpsDomainList.md

 # DescribeCdnHttpsDomainList

-Queries the information about the SSL certificates under your account.
+Queries the information about the SSL certificates under your Alibaba Cloud account.

 The maximum number of times that each user can call this operation per second is 100.